Rival Sons

-Rival Sons is an American rock band formed in Long Beach, California, in 2009.
+Rival Sons is a rock band formed in Long Beach, California in 2009 and also affiliated with Nashville, Tennessee.
 The band consists of Jay Buchanan (lead vocals), Scott Holiday (guitar), Dave Beste (bass guitar) and Michael Miley (drums).
-They are joined by keyboard player Todd Ögren when touring.
+In their most recent tour they were joined by keyboard player Jesse Nason, and Todd Ögren accompanied them on previous tours.
 They are signed to Atlantic Records via Dave Cobb's label Low Country Sound, an imprint of Elektra.

-They have released six albums and one EP.
+They have released eight albums and one EP, and have twice been nominated for Grammy awards.